 Are tickets required for children?

 No, a national identity card/passport, or a digital copy of it, is sufficient.

-Yes, although the Palace and Marie-Antoinette's Estate are closed, the Palace Gardens are open and admission is free.
+Yes, although the Palace and Trianon's Estate are closed, the Palace Gardens and the Park are open and admission is free.

 From the beginning of November until the end of March: